Statistical Monitoring of the Covariance Matrix in Multivariate Processes: A Literature Review: Monitoring covariance matrix alone, when

-In another attempt to remove the effect of tuning parameter, Li and Tsung [2019] used the two-sample test statistic of Ledoit and Wolf [2004] for high-dimensional covariance matrices ($n\ll p$).
-Their proposed control chart integrated the powerful two sample test of Ledoit and Wolf [2004] with EWMA procedure for multivariate process with individual observation.
-They called the proposed MEWMV chart, the variability change with a large $p$ (MVP) chart.
-Li and Tsung [2019] showed that the MVP chart is less affected by the high dimensionality than the charts proposed by Yeh et al. [2012], Li et al. [2013] and Shen et al. [2014] and more effective if the process shifts cause changes in variance components.
+In another attempt to remove the effect of tuning parameter, Li and Tsung (2019) integrated the powerful test statistic of Ledoit and Wolf (2002) with an EWMA procedure for high-dimensional multivariate processes.
+They called their proposed MEWMV-based chart for the variability change with a large $p$ as MVP chart.
+Li and Tsung (2019) showed that the MVP chart is less affected by high dimensionality than the LMEWMC, PLR, and MaxNorm charts and is more effective if the process shifts cause changes in variance components.